pnwlady/ReactForBeginners/README.md

 ## To Start

-**Note** - one of the dependencies is currently not working with Node.js 10.3, please use [version 9.11.1](https://nodejs.org/download/release/v9.11.1/) (or around that, 8.x and 9.x should work fine) until then.
+**Note** - One of the dependencies is Xcode.
+While installing, if you run into an error that says, `gyp: No Xcode or CLT version detected!` please do the following:
+1. Execute `xcode-select --install` in terminal.
+2. Delete the "node_modules" folder located within the "catch-of-the-day" folder.
+3. Execute `npm install` once more.

 `cd` into `catch-of-the-day` and follow along with the videos